 5 Fatal portfolio mistakes and 1 thing that fixes all of them

-There’s a power lever MOST people are ignoring when it comes to building their portfolios.
-Ignoring it leads to 5 fatal mistakes.
-But once you know about it, it organically fixes all of them AND your portfolio starts being the opportunity magnet it should be.
+There’s a power lever most people are ignoring when it comes to building their portfolios.
+Overlooking it gets you overlooked, too.
+Once you know about it, it organically fixes all the fatal mistakes and your portfolio starts being the opportunity magnet it should be.

 One of the guiding principles of copywriting is putting yourself in your audience’s shoes.
 When you’re brand new with little or no experience, the BEST place to put this into practice is your own portfolio.